nicholas12136/Senior-Design-Vivisense/README.txt

 ## Project Overview

-ViviSense is an obstacle-awareness system designed to improve the safety and independence of children who use wheelchairs.
-The system mounts eight [**VL53L7CX multizone Time-of-Flight (ToF) sensors**](https://www.pololu.com/product/3418) across two front armrest pods and a rear pentagonal tower, continuously mapping the surrounding environment into a **polar occupancy grid** (12 rings × 24 angular bins), and communicates obstacle proximity through three channels simultaneously:
+ViviSense is an obstacle-awareness system designed to improve the safety of wheelchair users.
+The system mounts multiple [**Time-of-Flight (ToF) sensors**](https://www.pololu.com/product/3418) to the wheelchair, continuously maps the surrounding environment into a **polar occupancy grid**, and communicates obstacle proximity through three channels simultaneously:

-- **An LED ring** mounted to the chair that shows direction and severity of nearby obstacles in two modes: Sector Mode and Radar Mode
+- **An LED ring** mounted to the chair that shows direction and severity of nearby obstacles
-- **Audio cues** in two modes — Tonal Mode (pitch rises as obstacles approach) and Verbal Mode (spoken directional alerts such as "Very close, ahead")
+- **Audio cues** that warn the user as obstacles enter the danger zone
-- **A caregiver web app** accessible over Wi-Fi, showing live sector status with configurable distance thresholds, sector count, visual and audio mode selection, and remote navigation commands
+- **A caregiver web app** accessible over Wi-Fi, showing live sector status and allowing remote configuration

 The core philosophy of the system is clean separation of concerns: sensors *measure*, `MainController` *decides*, and everything else *displays or controls*.